Who is eligible to apply for a CASA fellowship?

 What is CASA's source of funding?

 CASA has historically been funded by the U.S. Department of Education (USED) with additional funding from a few other sources.
 Due to significant cuts and unpredictability of the current USED budget, CASA is actively searching for additional sources of funding to continue this important program.

 Can outside sources of funding be used in support of CASA studies?

 Applicants are encouraged to seek funding from other available sources, such as Foreign Language and Area Studies (FLAS) fellowships, NFLI, Fulbright Hays Students Scholarship, and the Volunteer Forever Scholarship, for their CASA studies.

 What does a CASA fellowship include?

 CASA Fellowships cover: tuition for courses and a modest monthly stipend.
 For more information on included Fellowship costs, please visit our What the Fellowship Covers page.

 What expenses are NOT included in the fellowship award?

 All Fellows are responsible for paying the CASA non-refundable program fee, selection exam fee to ACTFL, some living expenses, required medical insurance, costs for travel preparations (such as passports, visas, required medical exams, etc.), and travel.
 Pay-Your-Own-Way (PYOW) Fellows are responsible for tuition in addition to the expenses listed above.

 Does CASA offer a Summer-Only program?

 What is the status of the CASA II and III programs?

-When will the CASA I application be available for 2019-20?
+When will the CASA I application be available for the coming year?

 What is the CASA I application deadline?